By Hazel Henderson

 About Hazel Henderson

-Hazel Henderson, D.Sc.Hon., FRSA, founder of Ethical Markets Media, is a futurist, evolutionary economist and author of award-winning Ethical Markets: Growing the Green Economy.
-She leads the Transforming Finance initiative, created the Green Transition Scoreboard®, tracking global private sector investment in green tech, and developed with Calvert Group the widely used alternative to GNP, the Calvert-Henderson Quality of Life Indicators.
+Hazel Henderson, D.Sc.Hon., FRSA, founder of Ethical Markets Media, is a futurist and author of award-winning Ethical Markets: Growing the Green Economy.
+Her editorials are syndicated worldwide by InterPress Service.
+She leads the Transforming Finance initiative, created the Green Transition Scoreboard® and developed with Calvert Group the systems alternative to GNP, the Calvert-Henderson Quality of Life Indicators.
 In 2010 she was honored as one of the “Top 100 Thought Leaders in Trustworthy Business Behavior 2010” by Trust Across America.